nlawren/build/cilium/README.md

-# Lab notes on Cilium
+# Cilium

-Various configuration files and examples on deploying Cilium on both Kind and Talos linux.
+Note - these files have moved to the Learning Labs/Kubernetes repo.